First Special Service Force: Monte la Difensa, 1943

 The soldiers of the 2nd Regiment came within range of the German positions at midnight and began to climb the final cliff, which jutted steeply upwards for 1000 ft.
 The men climbed with ropes tied to one another in the freezing rain.
 Upon reaching the top, MacWilliam signaled his men to move forward into a depression in front of the German entrenchment.
 Initially, the soldiers were given the order to hold their fire until 6 AM, but the Germans noticed the Allied movement after some FSSF men tripped over loose gravel while moving along the mountaintop.
 Germans shot flares into the air and the battle began.
 Through gun and mortar fire, the men of the 2nd Regiment managed to set up machine guns and return fire, surprising and overwhelming the Germans.
 The 5th Army Staff had guessed that the battle would last between 4–5 days, but within two hours, the Germans on La Difensa had retreated to La Remetanea.

 When informed by General Eisenhower that the FSSF had taken Monte la Difensa, Prime Minister Winston Churchill exclaimed that Frederick was "the greatest fighting general of all time".

 Previously, American and British forces had suffered many casualties in futile attempts to take the important Camino ridge.
-The 1st SSF took their initial objective of La Difensa, but the attack on Monte La Remetanea (Hill 907) was halted after the death of 1st Battalion CO Lt.
+The 1st SSF took its initial objective of La Difensa, but the attack on Monte La Remetanea (Hill 907) was halted after the death of 1st Battalion CO Lt.
 Col. T. C. MacWilliam.
 While Frederick wanted the attack to continue, he ordered a halt in the advance on 907 to wait for reinforcements and supplies.
 The FSSF dug in at Difensa, anticipating a German counterattack.

 However, massive Allied artillery barrages and the flooding of both the Rapido and Garigliano rivers prevented the Germans from reforming.
-While waiting for the orders to attack Remetanea, the 2nd Regiment were resupplied by the 1st and 3rd Regiments, who brought them whiskey and condoms (to keep the barrels of their guns dry in the rain).
+While waiting for the orders to attack Remetanea, the 2nd Regiment was resupplied by the 1st and 3rd Regiments, who brought them whiskey and condoms (to keep the barrels of their guns dry in the rain).
 Once the British forces broke through the German lines at Monte Camino, the FSSF was ordered to attack their primary objective (Hill 907).

 The successful assault on Difensa was the basis for the 1968 motion picture titled The Devil's Brigade.

 During the Monte la Difensa campaign the 1st SSF units engaged suffered 77% casualties: 511 total, 91 dead, 9 missing, 313 wounded with 116 exhaustion cases.
 They were relieved by the 142nd Infantry.
-The Force was now reduced numerically to about 1,400 men due to the casualties at Monte la Difensa and Monte Vischiataro.
+The Force had been reduced numerically to about 1,400 men due to the casualties at Monte la Difensa and Monte Vischiataro.